-The Award is about individual challenge, variety of activity, duration, support and team work and recognition.
+The Award is about individual challenge, variety of activity, duration, support and teamwork and recognition.
 As every individual is different, so too are the challenges that young people undertake to achieve their Award.
-With guidance from their Award Leader, activity Assessor or other Award volunteers, each young person is encouraged to look at themselves, their interests, abilities, and ambitions, then set themselves challenges in the four different Sections of the Award (Service, Skill, Physical Recreation and Adventurous Journey).
+With guidance from their Award Leader, activity Assessor or other Award volunteers, each young person is encouraged to look at themselves, their interests, abilities, and ambitions, then set themselves challenges in the four different Sections of the Award (Voluntary Service, Skill, Physical Recreation and Adventurous Journey).

 These challenges should require persistence and determination to overcome.
-Along the way Participants may want to give up but at the end will have the satisfaction of knowing they overcame the challenges and succeeded, learning about themselves, their hidden depths of character, and developing as human beings in the process.
-It is important that these challenges are at the right level for the individual – too easy and there will be no sense of real achievement, too difficult and the young person may give up in despair.
+Along the way, Participants may want to give up but at the end of their Award Journey, they will have the satisfaction of knowing they overcame the challenges they faced and succeeded; learning about themselves, their hidden depths of character, and developing as human beings in the process.
+It is important that these challenges are at the right level for the individual – too easy and there will be no sense of real achievement, too difficult and the young person may give up.

 Young people do not need to excel to achieve the Award, they simply need to set personally challenging goals for improvement and demonstrate effort as they strive to reach these goals.
 A demonstration of commitment through typically weekly effort is the key, along with regular interaction with the activity assessor who has subject matter expertise and mentors the Award participant.
 Finally, to help young people overcome their fears and challenges, the Award provides them with opportunities to learn from experience.
 Dr Kurt Hahn, among others, helped to develop the philosophy of ‘experiential learning’, a process of making meaning from direct experiences.

 “The aim of education is to impel people into value forming experiences… to ensure the survival of these qualities: an enterprising curiosity, an undefeatable spirit, tenacity in pursuit… and above all, compassion… it is culpable neglect not to impel young people into experiences.”